What Is the General Timeline of Drug Related Cases?

-At the pretrial hearing, your lawyer and the DA discuss what discovery will be produced prior to trial.
-Discovery can include things like documents (police reports, medical records; registry of motor vehicle documents; lab reports, photos, etc.), as well as identifying information of witnesses and other things needed to prepare for trial.
+At the pretrial hearing, your lawyer and the district attorney discuss what discovery will be produced prior to trial.
+Discovery can include things like documents (police reports, medical records, registry of motor vehicle documents, lab reports, photos, etc.), as well as identifying information of witnesses and other things needed to prepare for trial.
 The timeline for the case will also be discussed at the pre-trial hearing.

-Following that the next court appearance is what is typically referred to as a compliance and election hearing in Massachusetts.
+Following that, the next court appearance is what is typically referred to in Massachusetts as a compliance and election hearing.
 At the time of this hearing discovery is supposed to have been produced and the person decides which direction to take the case, including whether or not they’re going to go to trial.
 Oftentimes the next step is to either have a trial or to choose a disposition date where you might enter into a plea deal.

 Yes.
 Someone who is in the vicinity of drugs most often gets charged.
-But if the drugs aren’t on their person, the government would have to prove that the person had what’s called “constructive possession” of them.
-In these cases, the prosecutor has to produce evidence that you both knew the drugs were there and that you intended to exercise dominion and control over them.
-For instance, if the drugs are hidden within a console, under a seat or within the trunk of a vehicle; it’s not your car; and you’re just a passenger that’s a case that you should be able to successfully defend.
-Under those circumstances, it’s unlikely the DA can prove that you had any knowledge of the presence of the drugs or that you intended to exercise control over them.
+But if the drugs are not on their person, the government would have to prove that the person had what is called “constructive possession” of them.
+In these cases, the prosecutor must produce evidence that you both knew the drugs were there and that you intended to exercise dominion and control over them.
+For instance, if the drugs are hidden within a console, under a seat or within the trunk of a vehicle; it is not your car; and you are just a passenger that is a case that you should be able to successfully defend.
+Under those circumstances, it is unlikely the DA can prove that you had any knowledge of the presence of the drugs or that you intended to exercise control over them.

-There is a house correction alternative and a fine for Class D drugs, with the maximum penalty being 2 ½ years and/or a fine.
+There is a house of correction alternative and a fine for Class D drugs, with the maximum penalty being 2 ½ years and/or a fine.
 For Class E drugs, there is a maximum penalty of 9 months and/or a fine.
 There are increases for subsequent offenses.
-So if a person commits a second similar offense, even if it’s in a different state, they can count the Massachusetts offense as a second offense.
+So, if a person commits a second similar offense, even if it is in a different state, they can count the Massachusetts offense as a second offense.

-The penalties are much greater when you’re dealing with a subsequent offense.
+The penalties are much greater when you are dealing with a subsequent offense.
 Massachusetts basically says if you committed a substantially similar offense, which has the same elements in another state, and you commit it here, they can call it a second or subsequent offense.
-So with a Class A offense with a subsequent offense, you’re looking at between 3 ½ to 15 years in state prison.
+So, with a Class A offense with a subsequent offense, you are looking at between 3 ½ to 15 years in state prison.
 There is a mandatory minimum sentence under that 3 ½ years.
 You can be eligible for parole, even in those mandatory minimum sentences, after serving at least half the maximum sentence, unless the offense involved violence or the use of a weapon.